 - Micronutrients are the nutrients that the body gets from digesting macronutrients.
 Vitamins, minerals, and amino acids are all micronutrients.

 Macronutrients are the foundation of your dog’s diet so they will be the focus of this article.
 Understanding what they do and why your dog needs them will help you assess their food and make the most beneficial and nutritious diet choices for them.
+Whether you are dealing with a large breed

 To learn about essential micronutrients in your dog's food, check out How to Read & Understand Pet Food Labels.

+What is a protein used for?
 Everything!
 Protein plays a role in literally every part of your dog’s body.

 It provides energy used for building and maintaining muscle mass, and supports all systems of the body, like skeletal structure, cell growth, and even helps to regulate pH balance in the body.